GeekyYouthsInfo/geekyyouthsinfo.github.io/DEPLOYMENT_GUIDE.md

 ```

 ### 3. Social Media Meta Tags
-The site already includes Open Graph tags, but you can customize:
+The site now includes your company logo in Open Graph and Twitter Card tags:
+- Logo is used for social media sharing previews
+- Favicon updated to use your logo
-- Add your actual logo URL
+- PWA manifest updated with your logo
-- Update social media links in the footer
+- All social media links in footer can be customized

 ## Content Customization